integeruser/MNIST-cnn/README.md

 # MNIST-cnn
-This repository contains a Python implementation of a neural network with convolutional and pooling layers.
-The purpose of this project was to correctly implement backpropagation on convolutional networks, and the code here provided could be useful only for educational purposes.
-To demonstrate the correctness of our network we tested it on the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
+This repository contains a naïve Python 3 implementation of a neural network with convolutional and pooling layers, useful for educational purposes.
+The network was tested with satisfactory results the on the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set.

 Alessandro and Francesco

 ## Prerequisites
-The code uses only the [NumPy](http://www.numpy.org/) library.
-Install the required dependencies with:
+The code makes heavy use of [NumPy](http://www.numpy.org/).
+Install it using pip:
 ```
-pip3 install numpy
+~ ➤ pip3 install --user numpy
 ```

-Then, download the MNIST data set (four `.gz` archives, see link above) and decompress it:
+Then, download the MNIST data set (four `.gz` archives) and decompress it:
 ```
 ~ ➤ cd Downloads
-Downloads ➤ pwd
-/Users/fcagnin/Downloads
 Downloads ➤ ls
 t10k-images-idx3-ubyte.gz  t10k-labels-idx1-ubyte.gz  train-images-idx3-ubyte.gz train-labels-idx1-ubyte.gz
 Downloads ➤ gzip -d *
 Downloads ➤ ls
 t10k-images-idx3-ubyte  t10k-labels-idx1-ubyte  train-images-idx3-ubyte train-labels-idx1-ubyte
 ```
-**Warning**: on Windows, as per our tests, the extracted files will have a different name of the ones showed above (e.g. `train-images-idx3-ubyte` will be `train-images.idx3-ubyte`).
-You can either manually rename the extracted files or modify lines 9-12 of `utils.py` to match these different file names.
+**Note**: on Windows, as per our tests, the extracted files will have a different name of the ones showed above (e.g. `train-images.idx3-ubyte` instead of `train-images-idx3-ubyte`).
+You can either manually rename the extracted files or modify lines 9-12 of `utils.py` to compensate these differences.

 ## Usage
-Convert the downloaded data set into the more convenient NPZ binary data format using the function `build_mnist_npz()` from `utils.py`:
+Convert the downloaded data set to the NPZ binary data format using the function `build_mnist_npz()` from `utils.py`:
 ```
-MNIST-cnn ➤ ls
-README.md src
 MNIST-cnn ➤ cd src
 src ➤ ls
 examples.py  functions.py layers.py    network.py   utils.py